kammitama5/kammitama5.github.io/_posts/2017-9-1-Friday-September-1st.md

 ## So the flood...

-- JPL asked us to send a card to our cohorts (from our workshop) who are at JSC (Johnson Space Centre).
-We have to include a note, and the year in which we did the workshop (in my case, it was Jan-April 2016.
+- JPL asked us to send a card to our cohorts (from our workshop) who are at [JSC](https://www.nasa.gov/centers/johnson/home/index.html) (Johnson Space Centre).
+They're flooding! :( We have to include a note, and the year in which we did the workshop (in my case, it was Jan-April 2016.
 I hope to intern next year, too!

 ## And....